Qinkript/qinkript.github.io/index.md

 ---
-layout: default
+layout: home
 title: Qinkript
 ---
 Go like the toad, carrying her burden of love.
-Change.